-The established infrastructure and networks within the Group have allowed collaborative work to continue through virtual meetings and learning events, shared content for front line and redeployed services and the delivery of online learning in unprecedented numbers across the Clyde Valley Group.
+The established infrastructure and networks within the Clyde Valley Learning and Development Group have allowed collaborative work to continue through virtual meetings and learning events, shared content for front line and redeployed services and the delivery of online learning in unprecedented numbers to council employees across the Clyde Valley Group.
 Attendance at Clyde Valley meetings online using Teams has significantly increased as this medium is now the recognised and preferred method.
 For the Group's more distantly located members this has allowed attendance at each meeting for the first time in the Group's history.